angelaradulescu/rstantutorial/README.md

 ### Example 1

-a.
-Open 'Stan-BernBeta-Script.R' and run the script for the first dataset.
+* Open 'Stan-BernBeta-Script.R' and run the script for the first dataset.
-b.
-Examine the plot of diagnostic measures.
+* Examine the plot of diagnostic measures.
 Are your chains representative of the posterior?
-c.
-Run the model for the second dataset and compare with the previous estimate.
+* Run the model for the second dataset and compare with the previous estimate.
 Do these estimated posteriors correspond to what you would expect analytically?
-d.
-Run the model for the first dataset again, this time changing the number of iterations to 50.
+* Run the model for the first dataset again, this time changing the number of iterations to 50.
 What changes do you notice in your diagnostic measures?

 ### Example 2